Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Symptoms of Brain Contusion

-Most of the people with a concussion have suffered a serious injury with a loss of consciousness.
+Most of the people with a concussion have suffered a severe injury with a loss of consciousness.
 The following symptoms may occur:

 • Seizures